dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: Root cause analysis is the preferred technique for uncovering the fundamental reasons behind a solution defect.
 This method focuses on identifying the primary cause of a problem rather than merely addressing its symptoms.
 By employing root cause analysis during solution validation, it's possible to ensure that the actual source of a defect is pinpointed and addressed, thereby preventing the recurrence of similar issues in the future.

 Question: In a project where you, as a business analyst, are working with a team of testers, the project manager, and other team members to select appropriate metrics for evaluation, what factor can provide valuable insights for defining these candidate metrics while analyzing, establishing traceability, and determining testing approaches?
-A: Additional collaboration with a Subject Matter Expert.
+A: Additional collaboration with a Subject Matter Expert (SME).
-B: Recognition of adequate test coverage for the specified requirements.
+B: Recognition of adequate test coverage for the specified requirements and business objectives.
 C: Tracing the alignment between business goals and objectives and the supporting requirements.
 D: Comparison of actual or planned metrics with those from similar projects.
 Answer: C